 I hope you’ll consider Three Ways to Disappear for your book club.
-If you’re interested, I’d be happy to visit your club in person (if you happen to meet nearby) or by videochat.
+If you’re interested, I’d be glad to drop by in person (if you happen to meet nearby) or by videochat.
 I’m also happy to answer a few emailed questions, if you like!

 Below are a few discussion questions you might use to kick things off.
-There’s also a whole book club kit.
+There’s also a whole book club kit you can download.
 It includes photos I took on my trip to India, a map, Q&A, and further resources if you want to learn more about helping save wild tigers.
-You can download it by clicking the link below.

 Thank you so much for reading my book.
 This novel has been a labor of love for me, and it means so much to have it out in the world, in the hands of readers like you.
 Thank you for giving it a home.